ICF International (ICFI)

 5. Revenue Growth

-With $1.93 billion in revenue over the past 12 months, ICF International is a mid-sized business services company, which sometimes brings disadvantages compared to larger competitors benefiting from better economies of scale.
-On the bright side, it can still flex high growth rates because it’s working from a smaller revenue base.
+With $1.87 billion in revenue over the past 12 months, ICF International is a mid-sized business services company, which sometimes brings disadvantages compared to larger competitors benefiting from better economies of scale.

-Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
-ICF International’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
+We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
+ICF International’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 2.3% annually.

-Looking ahead, sell-side analysts expect revenue to grow 1.3% over the next 12 months.
-While this projection indicates its newer products and services will catalyze better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to grow 2.2% over the next 12 months.
+Although this projection implies its newer products and services will fuel better top-line performance, it is still below the sector average.

 6. Operating Margin

-ICF International’s operating margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 7.2% over the last five years.
+ICF International’s operating margin might fluctuated slightly over the last 12 months but has generally stayed the same, averaging 7.2% over the last five years.
 This profitability was paltry for a business services business and caused by its suboptimal cost structure.

 Looking at the trend in its profitability, ICF International’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

-In Q3, ICF International generated an operating margin profit margin of 8.3%, in line with the same quarter last year.
+This quarter, ICF International generated an operating margin profit margin of 6.5%, in line with the same quarter last year.
 This indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share